SupriyaY/OrderPizza/README.md

 $ npm run dev
 ```

+### What I learned and completed

+I was able to loging, logout, reteive the access token upon calling the API.
+I ran into an a cors error I was unable to fix.
+Also, I did not deploy to heroku.
+My biggest issue was the time I was able to give to succesfully completing this the way I had intended.

 ## Frequently Asked Questions

 We are compiling a list of questions and answers regarding the new JavaScript SDK - if you're having issues running the sample applications, [check the FAQ](https://github.com/auth0/auth0-spa-js/blob/master/FAQ.md)!